 Putting aside how a battle between certified election results and misguided screams of election fraud might be construed as a “failure to make a choice” by a Trumpian judge somewhere, the door is open for state legislatures to return to the days of divorcing electors from the popular vote.
 The challenge, as this report went on to say, is that in these battleground states, the popular vote-elector connection “is enshrined in the state constitution, the state’s election code or both,” which means that change was only impossible in the moment because a party would need dominant political power in these states to change the constitutions and election codes — needing a GOP governor, control of or supermajorities in both houses of the legislature, even the passing of a citizens’ vote on the matter, depending on the state.
 Republican officials, if willing to pursue this (and true, not all would be), couldn’t act at that particular moment in history because success was a political impossibility.
 Wisconsin, Michigan, and Pennsylvania, for instance, had Democratic governors and enough legislators to prevent a supermajority veto override.
 But it isn’t difficult to envision a parallel universe or future election within our own reality where a couple states are red enough to reclaim the power to appoint electors and do so, returning someone like Trump to office and making voting in their states completely meaningless.

-All that would be needed for success after such acts are judges to go along with them.
+Indeed, all that would be needed for success after such acts are judges to go along with them.
 Given that such changes are not unconstitutional, final success is imaginable, whether in the lower courts or in the Supreme Court, where such things would surely end up.
 It’s encouraging to see, both recently and during Trump’s term, that the judicial system has remained strong, continuing to function within normal parameters while the rest of the nation went mad.
 In late 2020, Trump and rightwing efforts to have citizen votes disqualified and other disgusting moves based on fraud claims were tossed out of the courtrooms due to things like lack of something called “evidence.”
 Even the rightwing Supreme Court, with three Trump appointees, refused to get involved in and shot down Trump’s nonsense (much like Trump’s own Justice Department and Department of Homeland Security).
 Yet we waited with bated breath to see if this would be so.
 It could have gone the other way — votes thrown out despite the lack of evidence, such decisions upheld by higher courts, results overturned.
-That’s all it would have taken this time — forget changing how electors are chosen or Congress rejecting them!
+That’s all it would have taken this time — forget changing how electors are chosen or Congress (or Pence) rejecting them!
 If QAnon types can make it into Congress, if people like Trump can receive such loyalty from the congresspersons who approve Supreme Court justices and other judges, if someone like Trump can win the White House and be in a position to nominate justices, the idea of the absurdity seeping into the judicial system doesn’t seem so far-fetched.
 Like other presidents, Trump appointed hundreds of federal judges.
 And if that seems possible — the courts tolerating bad cases brought before them — then the courts ruling that states can return to anti-democratic systems of old eras or tolerating a purge of rightful electors seems possible, too.
 Any course makes citizen voting a sham.

 The only bulwark to the overturning of a fair election and the end of American democracy was basically luck, comprising, before January 6 at any rate: 1) a small group of Republican officials being unable to act, and/or 2) a small group of judges being unwilling to act.
-It isn’t that hard to imagine a different circumstance that would have allowed state legislators or Congress to terminate democracy and/or seen the Trumpian insanity infecting judges like it has voters and elected officials.
+It isn’t that hard to imagine a different circumstance that would have allowed state legislators or Congress or the vice president to terminate democracy and/or seen the Trumpian insanity infecting judges like it has voters and elected officials.
 In this sense, we simply got extremely lucky.
 And it’s worth reiterating that Number 1 needn’t even be in the picture — all you need is enough judges (and jurists) to go along with the foolishness Trump and the GOP brought into the courtroom and real democracy is finished.

 (If interested to know exactly how many people would be required to unjustly hand a battleground state to the loser, the answer is 20.
 This includes a U.S. district judge and jury, a majority of an appellate court, and a majority of the Supreme Court.
 This number drops to just eight if the district court somehow sees a bench trial, without a jury.
 But at most, the sanity of just 20 people stands between democracy and chaos in each state.
 In this election, one state, any of the battleground states, would not have been enough to seize the Electoral College, you would have needed three of them.
 Meaning at most five Supreme Court justices and 45 judges and jurors.
 In this sense, this election was far more secure than some future election that hinges on one state.)